 A yellow bowl of cherry tomato salsa and a chip scooping some out.

-Serve your cherry tomato salsa immediately, or save it for later.
+Serve your cherry tomato salsa immediately, or let it sit for a few hours to let the flavors develop.

 Leftover salsa can be stored in the refrigerator for about a week, but it is best eaten within a few days.